Page last updated on 2/9/2021

 Telehealth (Telemedicine) Appointments

-Also through December 31, 2020, Medical Mutual will allow occupational and physical therapy, as well as speech pathology and applied behavioral analysis (ABA), visits to be conducted via telehealth (telemedicine) when audio and visual encounters are included.
+During the COVID-19 state of emergency in Ohio, Medical Mutual will allow occupational and physical therapy, as well as speech pathology and applied behavioral analysis (ABA), visits to be conducted via telehealth (telemedicine) when audio and visual encounters are included.
 Telephonic-only visits will NOT be covered.
 Chiropractic services are NOT included.
 Services performed by home health agencies are NOT included.

 For members covered by self-funded plans, benefits may be different, and you should verify your coverage.
 If you have questions about your plan’s telehealth (telemedicine) coverage, check your benefit documents by logging in to My Health Plan or call Medical Mutual Customer Care using the phone number listed on your ID card.